acediatic/750-Assignment-1/stronger/README.md

 Stronger is a simple Flutter app demonstrating the core functionality of the framework, especially with regard to its differences to [React](https://reactjs.org/).

+## Running the App

+To compile and run the app locally, you need to have installed Flutter and Dart on your local machine, following the steps provided in the [Flutter official docs](https://docs.flutter.dev/get-started/install).

+Once you've successfully installed Flutter, you have the choice of running and debugging the app using any of Flutter's supported platforms.
+This guide will assume you're using [Microsoft's Visual Studio Code](https://code.visualstudio.com/) as your IDE, and have an Android phone.

+To run the application:

+1. Open the repository in VS Code, then navigate to the [`lib/main.dart`](./lib/main.dart).
+2. Plug your Android device into your computer, and configure it for [developer mode](https://docs.flutter.dev/get-started/install/windows#set-up-your-android-device)
+3. Open the command palette using `ctrl-shift-p` or `view>command palette`, then type `Flutter: select device` and choose the corresponding option.
+This will show a drop-down of the available devices.
+4. Select your Android device from the dropdown list
+5. Use `ctrl-F5` or `Run>Run without debugging` to run the application.
+After compiling and loading, you should see the Stronger app launched on your Android device.

+Note that if you don't have an Android device, other devices may be selected in step 3. above, such as the Chrome web browser.
+However, be aware that the example application was built with mobile in mind, and hence is not optimised and may not look or perform as expected on other platforms.

+The [Flutter docs](https://docs.flutter.dev/get-started/test-drive?tab=vscode) are again helpful if you get stuck.

 ## Introduction to Flutter

 As per the [Flutter website](https://flutter.dev):